Reignac Grand Vin 2009

 Review by Mr. PIERRE P. Published on October 1, 2020

 Not very interesting.
-It’s quite flat on the palate.
-This is clearly just a Bordeaux Supérieur, but it’s nowhere near on par with the Bordeaux grands crus, as it claims to be.
+On the palate, it’s very flat.
+This is certainly a Bordeaux Supérieur, but it’s nowhere near on par with the Bordeaux grands crus, as it claims to be.
 Yet it’s priced more like a Bordeaux grand cru than a Bordeaux Supérieur.
-Too much marketing for too little substance.
+Too much marketing for too little flavor.
 Too bad.

 See all reviews from this customer